MaximilianJohannesObpacher/automl_server/README.rst

 docker-compose up --build
 '''

+Entrypoint for testing is 0.0.0.0:8003/admin/

+The user is always defined in the entrypoint script.
+By default a user with username: admin and password test1234 is created for you to test

+===
+TODO: Celery

 '''
 celery -A training_server.celery worker -l DEBUG -E
 '''
 Install the redis server to run redis locally:
+===

 brew install redis